pymeasure/pymeasure/docs/dev/adding_instruments.rst

     # Behind the scene, replace Instrument with FakeInstrument to enable
     # doctesting all this
-    from pymeasure.instruments.instrument import FakeInstrument as Instrument
+    from pymeasure.instruments.fakes import FakeInstrument as Instrument

 This is a minimal instrument definition: